-The Gemini Observatory has announced a Call for Proposals for the Gemini North and Gemini South Telescopes for observations during the 2013B observing period (1 August 2013 - 31 January 2014).
+The Gemini Observatory has announced a Call for Proposals for the Gemini North and Gemini South Telescopes for observations during the 2014A observing period (1 February - 31 July 2014).
 Please read the information below before starting a proposal.

-The 2013B instrumentation for Gemini North includes GNIRS (Gemini Near InfraRed Spectrograph), NIRI (Near InfraRed Imager), GMOS-N (Gemini optical imager, Multi-Object Spectrograph, and IFU), and NIFS (near-IR IFU spectrogaph).
+The 2014A instrumentation for Gemini North includes GNIRS (Gemini Near InfraRed Spectrograph), NIRI (Near InfraRed Imager), GMOS-N (Gemini optical imager, Multi-Object Spectrograph, and IFU), and NIFS (near-IR IFU spectrogaph).
 In addition, proposals for GNIRS, NIRI and NIFS may also request Altair, the facility AO system, with natural or laser guide star AO.
-TEXES (U. Texas high-res mid-IR spectrograph) and DSSI (dual-channel speckle imager) will be offered as visitor instruments pending sufficient community demand.

 For Gemini South, instrumentation includes GMOS-S, GSAOI (near-IR AO imager) with GeMS (Multi-Conjugate AO system), and FLAMINGOS-2 (near-IR imager/spectrograph).